-Therefore, if your system is in another room, far away from the Wi-Fi router, you’ll likely experience latency and connectivity issues.
+Therefore, if your system is in another room far from the Wi-Fi router, you’ll likely experience latency and connectivity issues.

-Ethernet cables solve this problem entirely by directly taking the signals to and from the router.
+Ethernet cables solve this problem by directly taking the signals to and from the router.

 You’ll need an Ethernet cable that’s long enough, though.
 But that’s no problem because you can find Ethernet cables as long as 295 feet (90 meters).

 Dual Ports Allow You to Connect Two Systems Without Wi-Fi